 It started when Michael Whalen bought his first Nativity scene when he was 6 years old.
 Now his collection has snowballed to more than 400 different Nativity scenes, most of which can be seen by the public noon-7 p.m.
 Dec.
-26-28 at St. Mary Queen of Creation Catholic Church in downtown New Baltimore.
+26-28 at in downtown New Baltimore.

 "We do it for two reasons," says the Clinton Township resident and retired mortgage representative.
 "One is for the beauty of it all, the faith and the art."

 "The other is for the food pantry," said Whalen.
-All donations from people who visit the event go to the food pantry and St. Vincent de Paul.
-"In this economy, they've been hit a lot.
+All donations from people who visit go to "In this economy, they've been hit a lot.
 Their requests have gone up dramatically."

 Whalen, his wife, Theresa, his daughter, Jenny, and other volunteers spend more than three days unpacking and setting up the displays, all for charity.

 "This helps people keep going when things get bad," he said.

 Whalen really started putting effort into his collection when he was around 30 years old.
 Since then, he has amassed not only a collection of art, but also a network of friends who collect pieces for him and several trips of his own throughout the world.

 "Australia is the farthest I've gone and gotten a piece," said Whalen.
 "I've been to Morocco but I would love to get out there into Africa."